Convex-Dev/design/cad/019_assets/README.md

 We therefore propose the following objectives:

-- The Asset Model should be able to express all types of on-chain digital assets (fungible tokens, security tokwns, stablecoins, NFTs, voting rights etc.)
+- The Asset Model should be able to express all types of on-chain digital assets (fungible tokens, security tokens, stablecoins, NFTs, voting rights etc.)
 - There should be a standard API for users that works with all types of assets in a generic way
 - There should be a standard SPI that allows for flexibility in underlying asset implementations - in particular it should be possible to create new kinds of digital assets and new rules / behaviours without changing the user level API